Validating a Fitness App with a Landing Page, Then Building It

 The Challenge

-Lena, a former personal trainer turned entrepreneur, wanted to build an app that created personalized workout plans based on available equipment and time constraints.
-She'd seen dozens of fitness apps but none that adapted to real-world limitations — you're traveling, you only have dumbbells, you have 20 minutes between meetings.
+This project centers on a fitness app that creates personalized workout plans based on available equipment and time constraints.
+Dozens of fitness apps exist, but none that adapt to real-world limitations -- you're traveling, you only have dumbbells, you have 20 minutes between meetings.

-She came to us with a detailed PRD, investor interest, and a tight runway.
-The catch: she needed to prove demand before her seed round closed in 6 weeks.
+The scenario: a founder with a detailed PRD, investor interest, and a tight runway.
+The catch -- they need to prove demand before their seed round closes in 6 weeks.

 Our Approach